o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 Finally, `authorization: undefined` indicates that the signature is not provided yet.

 In a user-facing zkApp, user signatures are typically added by a wallet, not within o1js.
 In that case, the missing signature is expected.
-However, to use node for testing and calling zkApps, you must add the signatures with `tx.sign([...privateKeys])`, called after `Mina.transaction` on the finished transaction.
+However, in tests or when calling zkApps from a Node.js script, you must add the signatures with `tx.sign([...privateKeys])`, called after `Mina.transaction` on the finished transaction.

 For example: